pyarisinghk/pyarisinghk.github.io/_posts/2020-4-14-Viewing A Room DB.md

 ---
 layout: post
-title: Moving to a new platform - Hello from Github Pages :)
+title: Viewing a db created using Room in Android
 ---

 In the new app that I am developing, I am using Room to store data.
 Room is an abstraction over SQLite.
 One of the difficulties that I faced with Room was to view the saved data.
 The data is saved on our phone and how do we view this DB?